felipechang/netsuite-companion/README.md

 `nsc add script` - Select a NetSuite script to generate .ts and .xml files.
 Use the `no-deploy` flag to skip creating the .xml

-`nsc add types` - Add a types.d.ts file to the project
+`nsc add type` - Add a types.d.ts file to the project

 `nsc add api` - Add an API class file to interface with third party systems